 Clinical research specialists not only oversee the development of biotech equipment and pharmaceutical drugs but also conduct research involving medical trials and directly interacting with patients groups.
 Diligence, along with a thorough education, is vital for clinical research specialists to master because the smallest mistakes could cause irreparable harm coming to patient populations.
 While laboratory research is typically an expected component for clinical research degrees, advancements in technology have made it possible for online students to access an equivalent quality of education without a demanding schedule.

 From pharmacies to labs, or government offices to school districts – there's a vast amount of career options for students to utilize their online degree.
-As such, we've compiled the following 5 Most Affordable Online Master's in Clinical Research for 2019.
+As such, we've compiled the following 5 Most Affordable Online Master's in Clinical Research.

 This ranking is all about affordability.
 Below you'll find the Most Affordable Online Master's in Clinical Research organized by their Average Net Price – the total you'll pay for a degree at that school, including expected financial aid and fees.